|Value||Eligibility||Open date||Close date|

 II. two other academic staff in the area of Buddhist studies.

 c.
-A successful recipient enrolled full-time in a PhD will be provided with a stipend allowance of the equivalent of US$25,000 per annum for up to 4 years, subject to satisfactory academic performance.
+A recipient enrolled full-time in a PhD will be provided with a stipend allowance of the equivalent of US$25,000 per annum for up to 3 years, subject to satisfactory academic performance.

 d.
-A successful recipient enrolled part-time in a PhD will be provided with a stipend allowance equivalent to 50% of the full-time stipend rate for up to 8 years, subject to satisfactory academic performance.
+A recipient enrolled part-time in a PhD will be provided with a stipend allowance equivalent to 50% of the full-time stipend rate for up to 6 years, subject to satisfactory academic performance.

 e.
 No extensions are available.

 f.
-The Scholarship is for commencement in the relevant research period in which it is offered and may be deferred if recipients can demonstrate extenuating circumstances and receive approval of the Head of School.
+The Scholarship is for commencement in the relevant research period in which it is offered and may be deferred if recipients can demonstrate extenuating circumstances and receive approval of the Head of School, School of Languages and Cultures.

 g.
-The Scholarship cannot be transferred to another area of research without prior approval.
+The Scholarship cannot be transferred to another area of research.

 h.
 No other amount is payable.